 3. Don't leave it unattended

-Kids and animals are unpredictable at the best of times.
+Children and animals can be unpredictable at the best of times.
 When you have an electric heater switched on in your house, always supervise children and pets around it.

 4. Don't leave it on high

 If you hate cold mornings, we have some good news for you.